 To participate in the ACT/MED Program at Carthage, you must:

 - Hold a bachelor’s or advanced degree from an accredited institution in the appropriate teaching content area.
-A 3.0 cumulative GPA is required for all college coursework completed.
+A 2.75 cumulative GPA is required for all college coursework completed.
+This will be evaluated on a case-by-case situation.

 - Be currently employed (or will be employed) by a public or private middle or high school.

-- Complete the entire ACT M.Ed. program unless you already hold a master’s degree and seek only to obtain teacher licensure.
+- Complete the entire ACT/MED program unless you already hold a master’s degree and seek only to obtain teacher licensure.
+Without a master’s, candidates obtain a teacher license and participate in an accelerated cohort MED program in 1.5 years with the Comprehensive Exam option or 2 years with the Capstone Thesis option.

 PRAXIS I AND II EXAMS